 They will ask you for certain information - including the date of death, your late spouse's PPS number, and the name of the personal representative.

 They will also need to make sure you are given your proper tax credits.
 To do this they will want to know if you have any dependent children, and if you will be receiving a pension (either from Social Welfare or from your late spouse's employer).

 Don't Worry if you haven't got all the information when you are contacting the tax office, tell them as much as you know.
-Reference: IT 40 - Tax Treatment of Widowed Persons.
+Reference: IT 40 - Tax Treatment of Widowed Persons or Surviving Civil Partners.